Envirometrix/PredictiveSoilMapping/docs/Soilmapping_using_mla.md

 <p class="caption">(\#fig:rf-variableImportance)Variable importance plot for mapping zinc content based on the Meuse data set.</p>
 </div>

-which shows, for example, that point 54, 59 and 53 are most influential points, and these are almost equally important as covariates (PC2–PC4).
+which shows, for example, that locations 54, 59 and 53 are the most influential points, and these are almost equally as important as the environmental covariates (PC2–PC4).

 This type of modeling can be best compared to using Universal Kriging or Regression-Kriging in the geoR package: